-Contract liabilities are mainly comprised of deferred revenues which were Nil as of March 31, 2024 and 2023.
+Contract liabilities are mainly comprised of deferred revenues.
+There were no contract liabilities for the year ended March 31, 2025 and 2024.

 Variable consideration

 Variable consideration mainly includes SR&A, comprised of rebates (including Medicaid and other governmental program discounts), chargebacks, returns and other promotional (including shelf stock adjustments) items.
 All variable considerations except Medicaid and returns are netted against trade receivables.
 The Company recognizes these provisions at the time of sale and adjusts them if the actual amounts differ from the estimated provisions.
 The following describes the nature of each deduction and how provisions are estimated: